apitoolkit/apitoolkit-landing/about/index.md

 ---
-title: About APIToolkit
+title: About
 date: 2022-03-23
 hide_date: true
 ---

 ### Why APIToolkit

 A few years ago, I was a new hire at a food delivery company, migrating a legacy service from PHP to Golang.
 We implemented the fields listed in the swagger docs, and compared the responses from the legacy service to the responses of the new service, fixing differences until everything matched.

 After weeks of implementation and testing, we rolled out the new service after running tests to make sure everything worked as expected.
 But immediately we looked at our order monitoring charts, we knew we had messed up.
 Within